-Water Consumption Through Fixtures Reduction [%] = $\left(1 - \frac{3017305}{3912535}\right) \times 100 = 23\%$
+Water Consumption Through Fixtures Reduction $[\%] = \left(1 - \frac{2,872,450}{3,899,050}\right) \times 100 = 26.3\%$

-The building finally achieves a 23% reduction of the domestic water consumption through fixtures in comparison to a baseline model, so 3 points are awarded.
+The building finally achieves a 26.3% reduction of the domestic water consumption through fixtures in comparison to a baseline model and 2 points are awarded.

-Provisional Certification Stage Schedule of all the existing and/or proposed water fixtures (highlighting any fixtures that will be replaced) indicating their flush/flow rates Calculations demonstrating compliance with the requirements (it is advised to submit the completed LOTUS Water Calculator Tool) • Hydraulic plans or schematics indicating the existing and/or proposed types of water fixtures (highlighting any fixtures that will be replaced) • Evidence showing the existing water fixtures installed such as inventory report from facility audit, photographs, commissioning records, etc. If any proposed water fixtures are to be installed: Specification extracts for new fixtures -OR- Manufacturer's published data of all water fixtures proposed indicating their flush/flow rates
+- Schedule of all the existing and/or proposed water fixtures (highlighting any fixtures that will be replaced) indicating their flush/flow rates - LOTUS Calculator Water Calculations fully completed - Hydraulic plans or schematics indicating the existing and/or proposed types of water fixtures (highlighting any fixtures that will be replaced) - Evidence showing the existing water fixtures installed such as inventory report from facility audit, photographs, commissioning records, etc.

+If any proposed water fixtures are to be installed:

+• Specification extracts for new fixtures -OR- Manufacturer's published data of all water fixtures proposed indicating their flush/flow rates